avenhaus/SO-ARM100-Encoders/Readme.md

 ## Hardware

 ### Magnetic Rotary Encoders
-Currently there are two cheap and popular magnetic encoders on AliExpress, the AS5600 MT6701.
+Currently there are two cheap and popular magnetic encoders on AliExpress, the AS5600 and the MT6701.
-The AS5600 is older, 12 bit and supports only I2C.
-Since the chip has only one hard coded ID, that makes it hard to use when many of them are needed.
+The AS5600 is older, has 12 bit resolution (4096) and supports only I2C.
+Since the chip has only one hard coded ID, that makes it hard to use when multiple of them are needed.
-The MT6701 has 14 bit resolution and also supports a SSI interface, which is similar to SPI.
+The MT6701 has 14 bit resolution (16,383) and also supports a SSI interface, which is similar to SPI.

 AliExpress offers several MT6701 breakout boards some of which can be purchased in low quantities for less than $2 including magnet.